racheliee/skku-projects/notes/chapter-1.md

 - interconnected ISPs

 ### Internet Hierachy
+> all the ISPs are the network core

 1. Tier 1 ISP (Internet Backbone)
    - 국제ISP
 2. Tier 2 ISP (Regional ISP)